BetterAndroid/PanguText/docs-source/src/en/library/android.md

 // Processing Spanned text is enabled by default, but this feature is experimental.
 // If issues occur, you can disable it.
 When disabled, Spanned text will return the original text. config.isProcessedSpanned = true
+// Whether to automatically re-measure the text width after processing.
+// Note: [PanguText] after injecting text and changing the text,
+// the width of [TextView] will not be calculated automatically.
+// At this time, this feature will call [TextView.setText] to re-execute the measurements,
+// which can fix every time in some dynamic layouts (such as `RecyclerView`) changes in text width,
+// but may cause performance issues, you can choose to disable this feature.
+// To prevent unnecessary performance overhead,
+// this feature only takes effect on [TextView] with `maxLines` set to 1 or `singleLine`. config.isAutoRemeasureText = true
 // Set patterns to exclude during formatting using regular expressions.
 // For example, exclude all URLs. config.excludePatterns.add("https?://\\S+".toRegex())